Entanglement statistics of polymers in a lattice tube and unknotting of 4-plats: Upper bound: Unknotting lattice links via the unknotting of 4-plat diagrams

-In this section we will prove that any embedding in $\tube^*$ of a knot or a non-split link $L$ can be converted to a polygon of the unknot by the insertion of at most $f_L$ blocks (one for each prime factor of $L$) which correspond to $4$-braid insertions.
-For the proof, we will establish the following: (i) $4$-braids as defined in the previous section can be realized by the insertion of blocks at midplanes of sections of tube embeddings of $L$; (ii) the theory from the previous section can be used to identify the required block insertion locations (midplanes of sections).
+In this section we will prove that any embedding in $\tube^*$ of a knot or a non-split link $L$ can be converted to a polygon of the unknot by the insertion of at most $f_L$ blocks (one for each prime factor of $L$), which correspond to $4$-braid insertions.
+For the proof, we will establish the following: (i) $4$-braid insertions as defined in the previous section can be realized by the insertion of blocks at midplanes of sections of tube embeddings of $L$; (ii) the theory from the previous section can be used to identify the required block insertion locations (midplanes of sections).
+The result is Theorem~\ref{thm-insertion}.